k8s-admiral/design/README.md

 except templates are referenced in Resource Groups rather than included with them.

-### Namespace/Cluster Templates
+### Namespace/Cluster Types

-Namespace and Cluster templates are layered configuration that acts as a "Bill of Materials" for a Namespace and it's namespaced resources or a Cluster and it's cluster wide resources.
+Namespace and Cluster Type are layered configuration that acts as a "Bill of Materials" for a Namespace and it's namespaced resources or a Cluster and it's cluster wide resources.
 The configuration is "layered" to act as an inheritance model.
 This way many clusters/namespaces can have slight variations in Configuration, Bill of Materials, and Release Cadence while keeping configuration _DRY_.